-Such agreement is a financial instrument which is often used to raise short-term capital.
+Such an agreement is a financial instrument that is often used to raise short-term capital.

 For instance, the Fed uses a reverse repo to sell securities in exchange for US dollars in order to mop up the excess liquidity in the markets.